CDASH Serious Adverse Event (SAE) Supplement v 1.0 is Now Available

-The draft CDASH-SAE document is now available for public review.
-The draft CDASH Serious Adverse Event Addendum to CDASH version 1.1 expands the current Adverse Event (AE) domain to include data elements for the capture of serious adverse event information in an SAE Form and, when indicated, will also allow for the generation of an E2B message for reporting an Individual Case Safety Report (ICSR) to Health Authorities.
+This supplement expands the Adverse Event (AE) domain in the current CDASH standard to include additional data elements for the capture of serious adverse event information in an SAE form.
+This supplement also facilitates Sponsor generation of an E2B message for electronic reporting of an Individual Case Safety Report (ICSR) to Health Authorities.

 CDASH Version 1.1 was developed via CDISC’s consensus-based standards development process (see COP-001), which included comments from organizations in all three ICH regions (US, Europe and Japan).
 The standard describes the basic recommended data collection fields for 18 domains; these include common header fields, demographic, adverse events, and other safety domains that are common to all therapeutic areas and phases of clinical research.
 In addition, CDASH V 1.1 includes implementation guidelines and best practice recommendations, regulatory references and other information on the CDASH project.

 The CDASH User Guide (CDASH UG) is now available.
 The CDISC UG provides CDASH implementation examples, including CDASH to SDTM mappings, CDASH ODM files and a library of example CRFs that have been created in several different data collection systems, including paper examples.
 The CDASH team plans to update the CDASH UG with additional examples as they become available.

 Download the CDASH User Guide here: